Focal neurologic deficitsNeurological deficits - focal

 A focal neurologic problem can affect any of these functions:

-- Sensation changes include paresthesia (abnormal sensations), numbness, or decreases in sensation
+- Sensation changes, including paresthesia (abnormal sensations), numbness, or decreases in sensation

 Other examples of focal loss of function include:

-- Horner's syndrome: small pupil on one side, one-sided eyelid drooping, lack of sweating on one side of the face, and sinking of one eye into its socket
+- Horner syndrome: small pupil on one side, one-sided eyelid drooping, lack of sweating on one side of the face, and sinking of one eye into its socket

-- Not paying attention to a person's surroundings or a part of the body (neglect)
+- Not paying attention to your surroundings or a part of the body (neglect)

 - Loss of coordination or loss of fine motor control (ability to perform complex movements)

 Uncoordinated movement is due to a muscle control problem that causes an inability to coordinate movements.
 It leads to a jerky, unsteady, to-and-fr...

 - Poor gag reflex, swallowing difficulty, and frequent choking